ccoupe/trumpybear/TopLevel.md

 it can be used to integrate odd devices.
 Trumpy Bear is an odd device.
 Actually it is a collection of devices.

-HE Concepts: Events, Triggers and Rules.
+#### HE Concepts: Events, Triggers, Commands and Rules.
+Drivers listen to device activity and 'commands' When the device does something the driver (say motion detected) itcreates an 'Event' and sends it to the Hubitat internals where it triggers 'Apps' listening for that event.
+There can be multiple apps waiting for that trigger.
+One app is 'Rule Machine' which is a Domain Specific Language (DSL) for writing automations.
+Other apps are written in Groovy - some are included with Hubitat and some are 'community' written.
+Drivers and apps are written in constrained Groovy for a sandbox.

+Rules and Apps can also call 'commands' in drivers.
+For example if the driver tells hubitat that it is a 'switch' then it has to provide on() and off() functions.

-HE Concepts: Mode
+#### HE Concepts: Mode
+Hubitat can have a 'Mode' like day,evening,night.
-HE Concepts: Presence
+#### HE Concepts: Presence
-HE Concepts: HSM
+#### HE Concepts: HSM

 MQTT is used to communicate between devices and processes and sometimes intra-process.
 From the Hubitat point of view intrgration could be done